Tony Awards: Criticism

 While the theatre-going public may consider the Tony Awards to be the Oscars of live theatre, critics have suggested that the Tony Awards are primarily a promotional vehicle for a small number of large production companies and theatre owners in New York City.
 In a 2014 Playbill article, Robert Simonson wrote that "Who gets to perform on the Tony Awards broadcast, what they get to perform, and for how long, have long been politically charged questions in the Broadway theatre community..."
 The producers "accept the situation ... because just as much as actually winning a Tony, a performance that lands well with the viewing public can translate into big box-office sales."
-Producer Robyn Goodman noted that, if the presentation at the ceremony shows well and the show wins a Tony, "you’re going to spike at the box office".
+Producer Robyn Goodman noted that, if the presentation at the ceremony shows well and the show wins a Tony, "you're going to spike at the box office".

 The awards met further criticism when they eliminated the sound design awards in 2014.
 In 2014, a petition calling for the return of the Sound Design categories received more than 30,000 signatures.
 Addressing their previous concerns over Tony voters in the category, it was announced that upon the awards' return for the 2017–2018 season, they would be decided by a subset of voters based on their expertise.

 Some advocates of gender equality and non-binary people have criticized the separation of male and female acting categories in the Tony Awards, Academy Awards, and Emmy Awards.
 Though some commentators worry that gender discrimination would cause men to dominate unsegregated categories, other categories are unsegregated.
 The Grammy Awards went gender-neutral in 2012, while the Daytime Emmy Awards introduced a single Outstanding Younger Performer in a Drama Series category in 2019 to replace their two gender-specific younger actor and actress categories.

-Award milestones

-Some notable records and facts about the Tony Awards include the following:
+In 2023, J. Harrison Ghee and Alex Newell became the first openly nonbinary actors to be nominated for Tony Awards, and both would go on to win in their respective categories.
+The same year, fellow nonbinary performer Justin David Sullivan withdrew from Tony consideration due to the gendered categories.